 About us: The Climbing Zine was started in 2010 by Al Smith III and Luke Mehall.
 It continues to the day with the mission of representing the true essence of climbing.
 Our crown jewel is our printed version, but we also do the interweb thing, and Kindle.

 We have also published six books: The Desert, Graduating From College Me, American Climber, The Great American Dirtbags , Climbing Out of Bed, and Squeak Goes Climbing In Yosemite National Park (a climbing children’s book) .

 Check out our new film, Just A Climber, For Bears Ears

-« Just A Climber, For Bears Ears (a short film) Mountaineering Changed My Perspective On Beauty by Rebecca Ross »
+« We Didn’t Have Much Time by Joanna Spindler (a poem) Mountaineering Changed My Perspective On Beauty by Rebecca Ross »